Certified Kubernetes Administrator Exam Series (Part-5): Cluster Maintenance

 Conclusion

 As Kubernetes clusters are highly distributed, cluster maintenance processes and procedures form a crucial task for any Kubernetes administrator.
-This section has explored various processes encompassing the maintenance of nodes and cluster resources.
+This post has explored various processes encompassing the maintenance of nodes and cluster resources.
 The class also introduces OS upgrades and Kubernetes software versions to help candidates make sure applications run in production as expected.